 Offline training utilizes the data generated from the FlightGear model of the aircraft.
 The Training continues until the output signal comes with an acceptable delta with the teacher; 0.01%.
 At this point, it is properly fitted and ready for online training.
-Figure 7 shows the implementation of the offline trained ESN model.
+Figure 10 shows the implementation of the offline trained ESN model.

-Fig. 7.
+Fig. 9.
 Implementation of offline ESN model

+In order to train our neural network to perform flight control, we require flight data to generate the input signal.
+For the purposes of this research, we decided upon using simulated data gathered from our flight dynamics model of the TwinEngine aircraft running in FlightGear.
+Results from aileron deflection was used.

+Fig. 10.
+Sinusoidal Input of Aileron Deflection

+Offline Training

+In order to ensure that the neural network is flight ready, the model must be properly fitted with accurate flight data.
+Flight parameter read outs were recorded from flight tests and simulations.
+Flight tests were conducted with the Twin Engine aircraft, while simulations were done with the dynamics model of the same aircraft.

+The data was formulated as a sinusoidal input, as shown in Figure 10.

+Fig. 11.
+Roll Rate Output

 Online Training

 For the online training process, the data used was the real-time data from the FlightGear simulator while the airplane was flying in simulation.
 The data was transmitted to the ESN from the FlightGear simulator using the user datagram protocol (UDP).
 This was also useful in testing the controller performance in software-in-the-loop simulation.
-Figure 8 shows the implementation of online ESN network.
+Figure 12 shows the implementation of online ESN network.